Kickboxing: Semi Contact

 Semi Contact or Points Fighting, is the variant of American kickboxing most similar to karate, since it consists in fighting for the purpose of scoring points with an emphasis on delivery, speed, and technique.
 Under such rules, fights are held on the tatami, presenting the belts to classify the fighters in order of experience and ability.
 The male kickboxers wear shirts and kickboxing trousers as well as protective gear including: mouth-guard, hand-wraps, 10 oz. boxing gloves, groin-guard, shin-pads, kick-boots, and headgear.
 The female kickboxers will wear a sports bra and chest protection in addition to the male clothing/protective gear.

-Notable fighters under semi-contact rules include Raymond Daniels, Michael Page, and Gregorio Di Leo.
+Notable fighters under semi-contact rules include Raymond Daniels, Michael Page, Stephen Thompson and Gregorio Di Leo.